 This is how model 720 AB was developed.
 The sturdy demountable tubular duplex frame carried a two-stroke engine (728 cc, 22 h.p. at 4000 rpm) with two vertical parallel cylinders.
 The crankshaft had two toggles turned under the 180-degree angle towards one another.
 A 4-speed gearbox with additional reverse gear was installed in the same case with the engine on this motorcycle.
-The rear wheel was driven by a chain-and-sprocket drive, and a torque shaft located inside the rear tune of the sidecar frame went from the rear-wheel center boss to the sidecar wheel.
+The rear wheel was driven by a chain-and-sprocket drive, and a torque shaft was located inside the rear tune of the sidecar frame went from the rear-wheel center boss to the sidecar wheel.

 Gillet Herstal 720 AF from «Motorworld by V.Sheynov» collection